-- A. Job applications. - B. Test papers completed by job applicants or candidates for any position. - C. Results of any pre-employment physical exam and mobility exams should be kept for a period of least four (4) years.

-- D. Any advertisements or notices relating to job openings or, promotions, training programs, or opportunities for overtime work. - E. Records of promotion, demotion, transfer, selection for training, layoff, rehire, or termination of any employee.
-These should also be signed by the employee.
+- A. Job applications. - B. Test papers completed by job applicants or candidates for any position. - C. Results of any pre-employment physical exam and mobility exams should be kept for a period of least four (4) years. - D. Any advertisements or notices relating to job openings or promotions. - E. Records of promotion, demotion, transfer, selection for training, layoff, rehire, or termination of any employee.